ampproject/amphtml/extensions/amp-access-poool/amp-access-poool.md

 </script>
 ```

-__Example: Show a paywall for a user in a custom group/segment called "myCustomSegment"__
+__Example: Show a paywall for a user in a custom group/segment called "amp-custom-segment"__

 ```html
 <script id="amp-access" type="application/json">